St Patrick's Athletic F.C.: Home kits

 The club's first kit was a red shirt with a white collar and a white chevron, with white shorts and red socks.
 Since then they have changed to a kit of a red jersey with white sleeves, white shorts and red socks, rarely changing from this format.

 Away kits

 The most frequent away colours used by Pats are navy/blue but over the years they have ventured outside of the ordinary.

 Third kits

 The club have released some dedicated third kits in recent years, while in years that they haven't, they've usually used the previous seasons away kit as a third kit.
+In February 2026, club announced a collaboration with The Wolfe Tones which saw them release a Wolfe Tones third kit, including their logo in place of a sponsor.